Fire Prevention's Mission Statement

 The Fire Prevention Section will provide a high level of life safety and property protection for the community and first responders through inspection, education, engineering and enforcement.

-Fire Prevention is the inspection, education, engineering and enforcement section of the Phoenix Fire Department providing life safety services through code enforcement and inspections during the new business development process, general fire inspections, operating and special use permitting and complaint investigation.
+Fire Prevention encompasses inspections, education, engineering, economic incentives and enforcement within the Phoenix Fire Department's Community Risk Reduction Division.
+We provide vital life safety services through code enforcement, new business development inspections, general fire inspections, operating and special use permitting, and complaint investigations.

-education is the first step in the Fire Department's commitment to protecting the lives and property of our citizens, guests, and neighboring communities.
+Fire Prevention is crucial for saving lives and property.
+Education is the first step in our commitment to protecting the lives and property of our citizens, guests, and communities.

-The Phoenix Fire Department's Fire Prevention Section is committed to providing you the most comprehensive information and assistance possible.
-This site will guide you to timely safety information, permit applications, inspections, forms, and publications.
+The Phoenix Fire Department's Fire Prevention Section is dedicated to offering comprehensive information and assistance to our community.
+This site provides timely safety information, permit applications, inspection information, forms, and publications.

 If you have questions, please click here for our contact information.